asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 OUTPUT
 ```

-It doesn't seem like it, the function is triggered to start on the plugin, but then it *stops the world* and nothing is executed as the Rust code is doing its processing (and waiting for 2 full seconds).
+It doesn't seem like it...
+The function is triggered to start on the plugin, but then it *stops the world* and nothing is executed while the Rust code is executing (and waiting for 2 full seconds).

 This isn't the behaviour we want.
 One of the advantages of JavaScript asynchronicity is that it allows other code to be executed while heavy processing tasks are happening.

 The next section we'll explain how can we solve this problem.

 ## Fully leveraging asynchronicity